Quantum Vulnerability Analysis to Accurate Estimate the Quantum Algorithm Success Rate: Determining CNOT Weight

+To accurately predict the real success rate, QVA requires a proper weight value, between zero and one, at compile time to assist the CQV calculation.
 Before identifying the value of the weight, we first demonstrate the prediction performance when the weight is set equal to zero or one representing no error or full error crossover the CNOT gate, respectively.
-The compiled circuits of the experiments are generated from different combinations of compiler settings for all four benchmarks at both algorithm sizes.
+The compiled circuits of the experiments are generated from different combinations of compiler settings for four benchmarks at two different algorithm sizes.
 The CQV calculation is performed using the calibration error and execution results from IBMQ\_Montreal on Apr.
-1st 2022.
-As shown in Fig. \ref{figure: weightexist}, though the $1-CQV\_0$ results are closer to the real success rate than ESP, there are still noticeable differences between $1-CQV\_0$ and the real SR which means some errors are not being well represented.
-Meanwhile, $1-CQV\_1$ makes predictions close to zero all the time and loses track of the real SR, meaning the errors are being overestimated.
-The experiment results show that, for those benchmarks, using zero or one as the weight will lead to inaccurate predictions.
+1st, 2022.
+As shown in Fig. \ref{figure: weightexist}, though the CQV results with weight set to zero, $1-CQV_0$, are closer to the real success rate than ESP, there is still a non-trivial gap between $1-CQV_0$ and the real SR meaning that some errors are not well represented.
+Meanwhile, $1-CQV_1$ sets the weight to one, which makes the predictions close to zero all the time and loses track of the real SR, meaning the errors are being overestimated.
+The experimental results show that, for those benchmarks, using zero or one as the weight will lead to inaccurate predictions.
+When brute-force performing the CQV prediction for all the weights with 1\% granularity, we found the correlation between the weight value and its corresponding 1-CQV prediction is approximately -1.
+In other words, among all the weight values, there will always be one and only one weight value that returns a success rate prediction closest to the real SR, which will be labeled as the best weight.

-Since assigning the weight as zero or one for those benchmarks is not accurate, we would want to know the relationship between weight and prediction accuracy.
-As shown in Fig. \ref{figure: weightopt}, by plotting the absolute prediction error with all the weights with 1\% granularity, we can identify which weight achieves the lowest prediction error compared to all the other weights.
-We also calculated the correlation between the weight value and its corresponding 1-CQV prediction, and all three correlations are approximate to -1, which is consistent with the relationship in Fig. \ref{figure: weightopt}.